Edu2844/Resprouted-1.21.1/README.md

 # **Resprouted**

-### Description
+### Description:

-Resprouted is a faithful revival of the classic and famous mod [Rustic](https://www.curseforge.com/minecraft/mc-mods/rustic) for modern Minecraft.
-Keeping the original's medieval decoration and farming charm while giving it a fresh update for current versions.
+Resprouted is an adaptation of the classic and famous [Rustic](https://modrinth.com/mod/rustic) mod.
+Keeping the medieval decoration and farming charm while giving it a fresh update for newer versions.

-### Links